axolo-co/WDIDY/readme.md

 # Why did we do WDIDY?

 Have you ever forgotten what you did yesterday at the moment you had to share it with your team?
 No more!
-WDIDY will help you answer this question in a few seconds.
+WDIDY will help you answer this question in a few seconds by looking at the commit messages you made on your last working day.

 ## How did we do it?